Father at window shot in face, Afghan witness says

 "HORRIFIC, INHUMANE ACT"

-The attack, described by the Afghan defence ministry as a "horrific, inhumane act", was one of the worst such incidents since the U.S.-led invasion of Afghanistan in 2001.
+The attack, described by the Afghan defense ministry as a "horrific, inhumane act", was one of the worst such incidents since the U.S.-led invasion of Afghanistan in 2001.

 It was not clear what mission the U.S. soldier or soldiers were involved in.